DiptiSanap/wine-quality-prediction/README.md

 - `wine_quality_prediction.ipynb`: Python script that demonstrates the wine quality prediction using machine learning.
 - `README.md`: This file.

-To run the wine quality prediction using machine learning, you can execute the `wine_quality.py` script.
+To run the wine quality prediction using machine learning, you can execute the `wine_quality.ipynb` script.
 Make sure you have the required dependencies installed.
 You can modify the script to experiment with different algorithms, data preprocessing techniques, or feature selection methods.

 If you prefer a more interactive and explanatory approach, you can explore the Jupyter Notebook files in the `notebooks` directory.
 Each notebook covers a specific aspect of the project and provides detailed explanations along with code.